 Great device management empowers people and enables business

-Our vision for devicie management is one that any organisation of any size can strive for, and is characterised by the following:
+Our vision for devicie management is one that any organisation of any size can strive for, which is characterised by the following:

-- IT and security teams have 100% actionable visibility and control over the device fleet
+IT and security teams have 100 per cent actionable visibility and control over the device fleet.